-Offer a neutralising monoclonal antibody (sotrovimab, or combination casirivimab plus imdevimab) for people aged 12 and over with COVID-19 who:
+Offer a neutralising monoclonal antibody for people aged 12 and over with COVID-19 who:

-- · are not in hospital, and - are thought to be at high risk of progression to severe COVID-19.
+- are not in hospital, and - are thought to be at high risk of progression to severe COVID-19.
 (NHS England's Interim Clinical Commissioning Policy provides a list of people at high-risk prioritised for access to neutralising monoclonal antibodies).